NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 Concise overview of Datapanel (DAP) (on right panel, has keypad and display)
 ===================================

+OK button is on nav panel.
+<- (BACKSPACE) on navpanel will go one digit back when inputting.
+|X| (CLEAR FIELD) on navpanel will clear current digits entered in input mode.
+Or in 237 mode it will clear the value altogether.
+If on TI a steerpoint is selected in a route being edited, this button will delete the steerpoint.
-OK button is on nav panel, called BX. (due to the nav. panel is really from the AJ) Another buttons used on the nav. panel is L/WP and LS/SKU (for |X|).
+Other buttons used on the nav. panel is L and LB for yellow/green antiaircraft areas (LV).
 Nav. panel is located just next to data-panel.
 Notice the two lights with IN/OUT and POS/MSDA, those are buttons also.